 Interpreting Different Kinds of Writing

-In this journal, whenever we start a new book of the Bible, the Context page will highlight which genres show up in that book and prompt you to review the rules for those genres.
+Whenever we start a new book of the Bible, in the context page, we will highlight which genres show up in that book, and prompt you to review the rules for those genres.

-Summarize the theme (or major lesson) of the story.
-The Bible’s stories never come right out and tell us the moral, the theme, or the major lesson of the story.
-It is our job to figure that out.
-It’s a good idea to try figuring it out because this exercise keeps us from getting lost in the details of the story.
-You can get some pretty whacked-out interpretations by reading way too much into a minor detail or two.
+- Summarize the theme (or major lesson) of the story.
+The Bible’s stories never come right out at the end and tell us the moral, the theme, the major lesson of the story.
+It is our job to figure it out.
+And the reason that it’s a good idea to try figuring it out is that this exercise keeps us from getting lost in the details of the story.
+You can get some pretty whacked out interpretations by reading way too much into a minor detail or two.
 What is the theme of the whole story?
 Why do you think God included this story?

 Poetry makes up over one-third of the Bible.
 There are entire Bible books that come to us in this form.
 Even books that are predominantly another genre often contain some poetic portions.